Pelagic Help

 Viewing Reports

-Access the conditions feed from the menu to see recent dive reports including:
+Access the conditions feed from the menu to see recent dive reports.
+Each report shows:

 • Dive site name

-• Visibility (meters) — What they actually saw underwater
+• Visibility (meters) — What the diver actually saw underwater

 • Water temperature